nodunayo/keybits/poodr_metz/2_classes_with_single_responsibility.md

 end
  ```

- The method does two things: it iterates over the answer sets and then calculates the score of each answer sset.
+ The method does two things: it iterates over the answer sets and then calculates the score of each answer set.

  We can separate out responsibilities like so: